SHARED VIDEO PROJECTS & FINAL CUT PRO 7

 TOO MUCH DATA, TOO LITTLE CAPACITY?

 As FCP7 supports video resolution up-to 2K and high bitrate files, storage capacities can become an issue.
-Space and Space Echo can be expanded in minutes with EX expansion modules that dynamically increase the size of your storage.
+Space and Echo can be expanded in minutes with EX expansion modules that dynamically increase the size of your storage.
 At the same time this can enhance system performance.
-Alternatively, additional Space and Space Echo systems can be attached to the network, via a new Ethernet connection.
+Alternatively, additional Space and Echo systems can be attached to the network, via a new Ethernet connection.

 With the development of new hierarchical storage management and intelligent tiering, data management over multiple storage arrays is automated by GB Labs technology.